Learn the facts behind sales tax and whether your school is required to pay it before your next fundraiser

 Arizona is one state that doesn’t provide nonprofit entities with an overall exemption.
 In general, schools and other nonprofit entities are subject to Arizona TPT (Transaction Privilege Tax) and Use tax.

 Another example is Texas.
-Schools are required to pay sales tax if they’re doing a brochure fundraiser.
+Schools are required to pay sales tax if they’re doing a catalog sale.
 The reason is they’re acting as an ‘agent for the seller’.
 The ‘seller’ in this case is the company which is not tax exempt.
 And because the school is using the company’s materials to generate sales, tax must be collected and remitted to the state.

 As it turns out, there’s a lot of confusion about this.
 While many nonprofits question it, others assume they're tax exempt and don’t bother to confirm one way or the other.